ShalniKumari227/E-Bookstore-And-Library/README.md

 It is a kind of digital library which is based on PHP & MySql.

+Future Scope:
+Purchase & Delivery Of Book

-How to run this E-Bookstore & Library
+How to run this E-Bookstore & Library:
 1. Download and Unzip file on your local system copy library.
 2. Put library folder inside root directory

-Database Configuration
+Database Configuration:

-Open phpmyadmin
+1. Open phpmyadmin
-Create Database library
+2. Create Database library
-Import database library.sql (available inside zip package)
+3. Import database library.sql (available inside zip package)